alealegg/CS4641/index.md

 ![Info](https://user-images.githubusercontent.com/31289084/121968442-573abb80-cd40-11eb-89e1-f002ce4db711.png)

 ### Introduction/Background
-We aim to improve accuracy  and reduce costs associated with human inspection by using machine learning to identify tumors
+We aim to improve accuracy and reduce costs associated with human inspection by using machine learning to identify tumors in brain scans of patients.
+Currently doctors have to manually classify scans.
+By creating a machine learning algorithm that can correctly label images with tumors, we can quickly and accurately analyze large numbers of brain scans, reducing demands on doctors whose time could be spent better assisting patients.
+Our goal is to formulate an algorithm that can identify tumors in patients faster and with more accuracy than humans.
+Our algorithm should be able to correctly identify tumors for a diverse set of patients of different ages, and tumors in various stages of growth.

 ### Methods
-We are utilizing a dataset of 4600 X-ray scans of the human brain with and without tumors (45% / 55% split) and techniques such as image segmentation and soft clustering.
+Our dataset contains 4600 grayscale images of X-ray scans of the human brain.
+The data is labelled, and 55% of the images are classified as having a tumor present and the remaining 45% are classified as healthy with no tumor present.
+We plan to use the techniques of image segmentation algorithms, for example Gray Level Co-occurrence matrix, to group pixels showing abnormalities that could be a tumor as well as soft clustering algorithms, such as Fuzzy C-Means, to assign pixels to groups for a probabilistic model.
+These methods are based on research from our references.

 ### Results
 We hope to develop a model that analyzes images to correctly indicate the presence of tumors.
 Binary classification will indicate whether a tumor is present or not.